christc4/websites-2024/avsbq.org/how_i_do/computing.md

 I like standing desks,
 run this command for blue light,

-I speak about this in hushed tones, this is my old &apos;gaming&apos; pc (insert soyjack now)
+I speak about this in hushed tones, this is my old &apos;gaming&apos; pc (insert soyjack now).
+Don't buy a gaming pc.
+Don't play games that can't run on old computers.
+Don't game in general.
+Massive time vampire.

 ![image](.pix/gaming_pc.webp)
 ![image](.pix/gaming_pc2.webp)